Scroll To See More Images

 17. Elton John

-Of course, this wouldn’t be a queer fashion icons round-up without Sir Elton John.
-Since making his debut in the 1960s, the singer has had a career filled with incredible ensembles—whether on stage or off.
+Of course, this wouldn’t be a queer fashion icon round-up without Sir Elton John.
+Since making his debut in the 1960s, the singer has had a career filled with incredible ensembles—both on stage and off.
 From colorful suits to outlandish costumes, Elton John is one of the most legendary fashion icons of all time.
-High-key, we’re just trying to get our sunglasses collections to up to par with his.
+High-key, we’re just trying to get our sunglasses collection up to par with his.
 We’ll see how it goes.